 What you see above, is an example of a quarterly objective.
 Every three months, an evaluation of the KR must be conducted to determine the qualifications of the goal (0-1).
 If the final number is close to 1 the objectives have been reached!

-When implementing a plan for the department of human resources it is very important to keep in mind that your OKRs must be aligned with the general goals of the company.
+When implementing a plan for the department of human resources it is very important to keep in mind that your OKRs for human resources must be aligned with the general goals of the company.
 The HR Plan must be designed to be a part of the bigger picture.

 If you need some OKR examples for the Human Resources department, here you’ll find a few: